iPad Frequently Asked Questions and Answers for 2020-21 School Year

 The family will be responsible for the purchase of the apps and e-books when needed.

-What is the average cost of an app?
+What is the costs of apps and books?

 I have more than one student.
 Will I have to purchase apps for every iPad?

-No. With Family Sharing, up to six people in your family can share each other’s iTues, iBooks and App Store purchases without sharing accounts.
+No. With Family Sharing, up to six people in your family can share each other’s iTunes, iBooks and App Store purchases without sharing accounts.
 Parents can manage purchases from the primary account and approve child spending.
-(Addtional information here)
+(Additional information here) However, many digital resources such as some textbooks are licensed per access, and will be paid per student in the online bookstore.

 Which grade levels are required to have an iPad?